tiby312/broccoli-project/report/src/ch15-general-thoughts.md

 Maintaining tests comes at the cost of anchoring down the design of the production code in addition to having to be maintained themselves.
 As a result, making good abstractions between your crates and modules that have simple and well defined apis is very important.
 Then you can have a few simple tests to fully excersise an api and verify large amounts of code.

 This crate's sole purpose is to provide a method of providing collision detection that is faster than the naive method.
 So a good high level test would be to compare the query results from using this crate to the naive method (which is much easier to verify is correct).
 This one test can be performed on many different inputs of lists of bots to try to expose any corner cases.
 So this one test when fed with both random and specifically tailed inputs to expose corner cases, can show with a lot of certainty that the crate is satisfying the api.

-The tailored inputs is important.
-For example, a case where two bounding boxes collide but only at the corner is an extremely unlikely case that may never present themselves in random inputs.
-To test this case, we have to turn to more point-directed tests with specific constructed set up input bot lists.
-They can still be verified in the same manner, though.

 #### Benching